A Hamburger Today

 Now your ingredients are assembled and your gear is ready to go.
 When it comes to frying, organization and technique are your best friends, so set up as much as you can beforehand.
 Once you start mixing up latkes, your hands will become spackled with starch, and dried-up matzo meal is murder to get off cabinet handles.

 Pre-chop your onions and set them aside.
-(Yes, chop, not grate—grating releases too much moisture into the latke mix, and moisture is the enemy of a crisp latke.)
+(You can grate them if you prefer, but make sure you drain them thoroughly to drive away excess moisture.
+I prefer bigger chunks of onion anyway, as they brown better.)
 Put together a draining rig next to a serving platter; mine is a sheet pan layered with paper towels.
 Get those eggs out of the fridge so your fingers don't freeze come mixing time.
 And pre-measure your matzo meal, keeping in mind that it's easier to return extra to the container when your hands are clean than to pour out more with your elbows.

 Shredded potatoes brown fast, so make that your last step.
 After you run two or three potatoes through the food processor, open it up and dump the shreds into a bowl lined with a couple thicknesses of cheesecloth.
 Why cheesecloth?
 Remember when we talked about liberating starch from potatoes, and how excess moisture is the enemy of a crisp latke?
 Well here's the solution, the Greatest Latke Trick of All Time.